The Goal of Piano Instruction

 Adjustable seats and other tools within my studio help students of varying heights access the pedals and keys more comfortably for better results.
 A cozy sitting area allows parents to sit back and enjoy the sounds of their child's progress during lessons.

 Joshua Hillmann has entertained audiences for years as both a solo and collaborative artist with his energetic and colorful musical interpretations and outstanding technical ability.
-He is currently an Adjunct Professor of Piano at Grand Canyon University, and earned the Doctor of Musical Arts degree (to be conferred May, 2018) in Piano Performance at Arizona State University.
-He earned his Master of Music degree in Piano Performance at ASU.
-His Bachelor of Music degree in Piano Performance degree was earned at the University of Kansas, studying with Dr. Jack Winerock.
+He is currently an Adjunct Professor of Piano at Grand Canyon University, and earned the Doctor of Musical Arts degree in Piano Performance at Arizona State University, where he also earned the Master of Music degree in Piano Performance.
+His Bachelor of Music degree in Piano Performance was earned at the University of Kansas, studying with Dr. Jack Winerock.
 His earlier musical training came from the St. Louis Symphony Music School, studying with internationally renowned artist/teacher Jane Allen.

 Joshua has been the recipient of numerous awards in national and international competitions.
 Most recently he was awarded the special prize from the National Society for Arts and Letters for the “Most Outstanding Arizona Pianist” in the 4